nabilmohamed99/nabilmohamed99/README.md

 </p>

 I'm a passionate software engineer specializing in machine learning and data science.
-Currently, I work as a Machine Learning Engineer at the MEIER Energy Research Center, where I develop machine learning models for electricity prediction and create software applications for data manipulation.
+Currently, I work as a Machine Learning Engineer at the MEIER Energy, where I develop machine learning models for electricity prediction and create software applications for data manipulation.

 ## 🛠️ Professional Experience